sarathkumar27524/MavenBuild/README.md

-docker run -d -p 8080:8080 --name mavenbuild mavenbuild checking github hook after mapping this project in jenkins & updating webhook url properly
+docker run -d -p 8080:8080 --name mavenbuild mavenbuild checking github hook after mapping this project in jenkins & updating webhook url properly Modifying to see the pipleine gets triggered or not